objectiphy/annotations/README.md

 parses annotations in PHP doc comments.
-Compatible with Doctrine, but does not require it, ie. it can be used in place of the Doctrine annotation reader, as long as you don't need nested annotations on a class (nested annotations on properties and methods are OK).
+Compatible with Doctrine, but does not require it, ie. it can be used in place of the Doctrine annotation reader, as long as you don't need nested annotations on a class (nested annotations on properties and methods are OK in docblock annotations but not attributes).
 Nested class annotations are not supported because Objectiphy does not need them, and native PHP 8 attributes do not support nesting.

 ## Why not just use Doctrine?